Call to the Bar

 Call in Absentia

 Call in absentia is only granted to international students or to UK students in very exceptional circumstances.
-To be called in absentia you must have completed twelve qualifying sessions prior to your call.
-If you are an international student and believe you may need to be called in absence you should ensure you have completed twelve qualifying sessions before you leave the UK at the end of your BPTC.
+To be called in absentia you must have completed your minimum number of qualifying sessions prior to your call.
+If you are an international student and believe you may need to be called in absence you should ensure you have completed qualifying sessions before you leave the UK at the end of your Bar Course.
 The fee for Call in absentia is £50.
 Call in absentia is only granted in exceptional circumstances and must be requested by contacting our Registrar, Andrew Smith.

-Call registration is undertaken via Eventbrite and students can start the process once registration opens.
-Details on Call from July 2020 onwards will be published to this page in due course.
+Call registration is undertaken via Eventbrite and students who have submitted their Call Declaration can start the process once registration opens.
+Bookings for July 2020 Call will open during w/c 1st June 2020 (to be confirmed)

-The Inn will receive your results directly from your BPTC Provider in July and November.
+The Inn will receive your results directly from your Bar Course Provider.
 Those resitting their examinations or taking first sit examinations in August will be able to be called to the Bar in November at the earliest.
 Should a student fail any of their exams after registering for call, their application will be withdrawn.
 It is the responsibility of the student to inform the Inn if they wish to be entered for a future call.